GaylouM/SeaWars/README.md

  "numberOfPlayers": "",
  "creatorUserId": "",
 }

+*createTwoplayersGame
+**Path: 'seawars/v2/createGame'
+**Method: POST
+**Parameters: boardSetup, boardSize
+**Returns: GameForm with current game state.
+**Description: Takes as input a board setup and a board size and add a game instance to the datastore with a set of ship for the first player.
+If no input data are provided default data are taken.

 * seawars.getGamesCreated : Takes no input and return a list of all the game created by the players.
 Usefull to register a game by getting the websafegamekey.
 {